Campbell University Jerry M. Wallace School of Osteopathic Medicine

 CUSOM seeks to recruit students from North Carolina and the Southeastern United States who are committed to serving the rural and medically underserved areas of North Carolina, the Southeastern United States, and the nation.
 While CUSOM seeks students from these areas, all qualified applicants are considered.
 Applicants who meet the CUSOM standards for academic achievements, maturity, leadership, motivation, and knowledge of osteopathic medicine may be invited to CUSOM for an interview.
 Applicants who are invited for an interview are contacted by the Office of Admissions and instructed on the interview day process.
 Each applicant who interviews with CUSOM is reviewed by the Admissions Committee.
 The Committee’s decision is based on academic performance, professional experience, healthcare experience, volunteer/community service, ability to meet technical standards, and the interview.

 International students (non-U.S. citizens or temporary residents) considered: No

 - Oldest MCAT considered: 1/31/2020

 - Earliest supplemental application submission date: 6/22/2022

 - Supplemental application deadline: 3/15/2023

 - Supplemental application requirements:

 Secondary applications are requested by invitation only.
 Applicants must meet minimum admission requirements to be considered for a secondary application.
-The secondary application process consists of the application, a non-refundable processing fee, and two required letters of recommendation.
-One letter must be from an physician DO or MD.
+The secondary application process consists of the application, a non-refundable processing fee or fee waiver, and two required letters of recommendation.
+One letter must be from an osteopathic or allopathic physician.
 Although a letter from an osteopathic physician is not required, it is strongly recommended.
-The second letter must be from either a pre-health committee, pre-health advisor or PhD hard science (Biology, Chemistry, Physics) faculty member.
+The second letter must be from a pre-health committee, pre-health advisor, or Ph.D. biomedical science (Biology, Chemistry, Physics) faculty member.
 Letters of recommendation included as part of a pre-health committee packet are accepted.